aws-samples/Automated-Oracle-E-Business-Suite-DR-Switchover/README.md

 ## Prerequisite

-1. A VPC with alteast one private subnet to deploy the automation.
+1. A VPC with alteast one private subnet that can egress to Internet to deploy the automation.
 2. A security group attached to the above VPC with allow all egress rule.
 3. An AWS System Manager Parameter Store to store Oracle E-Business suite environment details